 As an Oklahoma City doula, I get a lot of questions from those unfamiliar with birth work about what exactly I do to help families.

 A pretty common questions is, “Is a doula like a birth coach?”.
+This blog post aims to answer that question for you!

-If you look up the definition of a coach in the Merriam Webster dictionary, It would tell you that a coach is “one who instructs or trains”.
+f you look up the definition of a coach in the Merriam Webster dictionary, It would tell you that a coach is “one who instructs or trains”.
 Interestingly enough, when I looked on the Merriam-Webster website, it mentions the term birth coach!

 As a doula, I provide informational, emotional, and physical support during the pregnancy, labor, birth, and postpartum journeys.
 I help expecting parents prep for their birth journey by providing empowering resources that compliment their birth goals.
 During 35-37 weeks of pregnancy, I go over an entire list of birth preference options.
 During this meeting, as well as all throughout pregnancy, expectant parents can ask me about all their different options.
 For example, “Should I get an epidural or not?”.
 I provide them with unbiased, evidence-based information so that they can make informed choices and then support them fully in those choices.